 EACRC provides a set of buoyancy aids plus a couple of foam life jackets for use of its members.

 Beyond this, we encourage members to review the PFD options available and choose to use what they feel most comfortable with – both for safety and for training and racing in.
-We recommend for any longer rowing expeditions (beyond the usual training) that life jackets should be taken for all crew.
+We recommend for any longer rowing expeditions (beyond the usual local training) that life jackets should be taken for all crew.

 Should a rower prefer an alternative type of PFD (e.g. an inflatable life jacket), it is up to the individual to buy one.
 It is then their responsibility to repair and maintain their life jacket.